NHOrus/srwq-compilation/episode-12.md

 "Cybuster can go round the planet in the time it'll take you to get anywhere!"

-"....Well, that's nice, but the rest of us have to take it easy so our fuel will last all the way to Brasili-"
+"...Well, that's nice, but the rest of us have to take it easy so our fuel will last all the way to Brasili-"

 Shuu cuts in.
 "Theres no time for that kind of lolly-gagging, man!!
 Those people need to be brought to proper medical facilities immediately!"